 have collaborated in the past with Heidelberg

-College Water Quality Labs to test private wells in Indiana for
+College Water Quality Labs (now called the National Center for Water Quality Research) to test private wells in Indiana for

 pesticides, metals, nitrates, and other contaminants.
+Prices are listed at the bottom of this web page.
 You may wish to